 Our 20+ Airbnb Hosting Tips guide is a crash course on safely letting your spare room or entire property for short periods.

 Get cash for spare storage space

-If you've unused space in a loft, garage or spare room, new website Storemates lets you rent out it to others looking for cheap storage.
-It's free to register, search and list, but charges a one-off fee of two weeks' rent (min £10) via Paypal if you find a successful match.
+If you've unused space in a loft, garage or spare room, Storemates puts you in touch with folk who need space.
+It's free to register and list, but it charges 15% of the monthly rent if you find a match.